aerrata/journal/src/content/posts/installing-mysql-enterprise-on-ubuntu/index.md

 ### Prerequisites

-1. Ubuntu 24.04 server
+1. Ubuntu server
-2. Sudo privileges
+2. Access to the Oracle account
-3. Access to the Oracle account
+3. Sudo privileges

 ### Step 1: Download the wget script